Statistical Benchmarking of Optimization Methods for Variational Quantum Eigensolver under Quantum Noise: Introduction

 As a starting point, we restrict our present study to the dihydrogen molecule~$\mathrm{H_2}$, the simplest nontrivial electronic system.
 Although elementary, $\mathrm{H_2}$ provides an ideal benchmark for algorithm testing or basic numerical analysis due to its simple electronic structure, modest resource requirements, and relevance as the minimal model for chemical bonding.
 In subsequent work, the methodology developed here will be extended to more complex and chemically relevant molecules.

-As the critical aspect of \glspl{vqa} is their reliance on classical numerical optimization, the efficiency and reliability of these algorithms ultimately hinge on the optimizer’s ability to navigate a high-dimensional, noisy cost function landscape.
-This landscape is shaped by both the chosen ansatz and unavoidable imperfections such as sampling noise and different types of decoherence.
-Understanding how different optimization strategies behave in such environments is therefore essential for practical implementations of not only \glspl{vqa}, but all the algorithms on \gls{nisq} computers.
+As the critical aspect of \glspl{vqa} is their reliance on classical numerical optimization \cite{moll2018quantum,qi2024variational}, the efficiency and reliability of these algorithms ultimately hinge on the optimizer’s ability to navigate a high-dimensional, noisy cost function landscape \cite{ravi2023navigating,huembeli2021characterizing,fontana2021evaluating}.
+This landscape is shaped by both the chosen ansatz and unavoidable imperfections such as sampling noise and different types of decoherence \cite{ge2022optimization,choy2023molecular}.
+Understanding how different optimization strategies behave in such environments is therefore essential for the practical implementation of not only \glspl{vqa}, but also all algorithms on \gls{nisq} computers.

-In this manuscript, we present a systematic numerical study of several optimization methods applied to \gls{sa-oo-vqe} for $\mathrm{H_2}$, spanning gradient-based, gradient-free, and global strategies, directly continuing our previous works, focused both on \gls{sa-oo-vqe} and the Variational Hamiltonian Ansatz approaches.
+In this manuscript, we present a systematic numerical study of several optimization methods applied to \gls{sa-oo-vqe} for $\mathrm{H_2}$, spanning gradient-based, gradient-free, and global strategies, directly continuing our previous works, focused both on \gls{sa-oo-vqe} \cite{yalouz2021state,beseda2024state} and the Variational Hamiltonian Ansatz approaches\cite{illesova2025numerical}.
 By analyzing the optimizers' behavior under idealized conditions and various noise models, we identify their strengths, limitations, and also the specific effects of different types of noise.
 Eventually, we provide practical, general guidance for selecting optimizers in \gls{nisq} era quantum simulations based on extensive statistical tests of our results, so they also lay the groundwork for scaling to larger molecular systems in the following work.

 The researched $\mathrm{H_2}$ geometry, \gls{sa-oo-vqe} method, the adopted optimization approaches, and the selected quantum estimators emulating different types of noise are described in~\Cref{sec:methodology}.
 It is followed by~\Cref{sec:results}, which contains all the numerical results comparing the efficiency of optimizers with respect to several different types of quantum noise and the subsequent statistical tests. \Cref{sec:software} describes the software implementation and provides details and the link to the replication package.
 Finally,~\Cref{sec:conclusion} contains the conclusions, providing general advice for the numerical optimization in the environments with quantum noise, based on statistically significant results.